Partial Wasserstein Covering: Related work

-\paragraph{Facility location problem (FLP) and $k$-median} The FLP and related \emph{$k$-median}~\cite{revelle1970central} are similar to our problem in the sense that we select data $S\subseteq\Dcand$ to minimize an objective function.
+\paragraph{Facility location problem (FLP) and $k$-median} The FLP and related \emph{$k$-median}~\cite{revelle1970central} are similar to our problem in the sense that we select data $S\subseteq\mathcal D_\text{cand}$ to minimize an objective function.
 FLP is a mathematical model for finding a desirable location for facilities (e.g., stations, schools, and hospitals).
 While FLP models facility opening costs, our data covering problem does not consider data selection costs, making it more similar to $k$-median problems.
-However, unlike $k$-median, our covering problem allows relaxed transportations for distribution, which is known as \emph{Kantorovich relaxation} in the optimal transport field~\cite{peyre2019computational}.
-Hence, our approach using partial Wasserstein divergence enable us to model flexible assignment among distributions beyond na\"ive assignments among data.
+However, unlike the $k$-median, our covering problem allows relaxed transportation for distribution, which is known as \emph{Kantorovich relaxation} in the optimal transport field~\cite{peyre2019computational}.
+Hence, our approach using partial Wasserstein divergence enables us to model more flexible assignments among distributions beyond na\"ive assignments among data.